AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 {% include image-caption.html image="pursue-a-dragon.png"
 caption="Photo by <a href='https://www.pexels.com/@timmossholder'>Tim Mossholder</a> from Pexels." %}

-I have been feeling burnt out at my job lately.
-Not having this job is a terrifying thought, the idea of losing my primary stream of income and having to find another.
+I am feeling burnt out with my job lately.

+Not having a job is a terrifying thought though, the idea of losing my primary stream of income and having to find another.

+When I bring this up the most common response is to take a vacation and tough it out, or that I have a crap work ethic.

+In reality however, I like working and putting my best foot forward.
+I have put in my fair share of 10hr+ days, and I enjoy giving it my all.
+The problem is I don’t want to do that where I am now anymore.

+This might seem a bit odd for some, and I do not believe everyone should feel the way I do about work either.
+It is simply the way my brain is wired.

 I have been watching some [Gary Vee](https://www.youtube.com/c/garyvee) on YouTube.